Strange quark matter from a baryonic approach: Introduction

 We shall keep most of the approximations used in the non-strange version of the model \cite{Fraga:2018cvr,Schmitt:2020tac}, i.e. our evaluation will be in the mean-field and no-sea approximations at zero temperature, and we shall neglect Cooper pairing that is expected to occur in nuclear matter \cite{Sedrakian:2018ydt} and quark matter \cite{Alford:2007xm}.
+As in Refs.\ \cite{Fraga:2018cvr,Schmitt:2020tac}, we should keep in mind that our description of dense matter is based on extrapolating a model constructed mainly to reproduce low-density properties of nuclear matter.
 We shall restrict ourselves to thermodynamic properties and homogeneous phases, within the constraints of equilibrium with respect to the weak interactions and local electric charge neutrality.
 The main idea of the paper is to set up the model and explore its parameter space in order to identify regions in which it reproduces basic properties of symmetric nuclear matter at saturation, basic properties of strange quark matter at asymptotically large densities and is able to reproduce compact stars with a mass of at least about 2.1 solar masses, meeting the constraint set by the heaviest known compact star \cite{NANOGrav:2019jur,Fonseca:2021wxt}.
 In doing so, we can e.g. constrain to a very narrow range the poorly known slope parameter of the symmetry energy, $L\simeq (88-92)\, {\rm MeV}$.
 Our study thus lays the ground for future studies for instance of the quark-hadron mixed phase or the chiral density wave \cite{Heinz:2013hza,Moreira:2013ura,Carignano:2019ivp} in the vicinity of the chiral phase transition.

 Our paper is organized as follows.
 We set up the model in Sec.\ \ref{sec:setup}, including the underlying Lagrangian and the resulting Euler-Lagrange equations.
 Some guidance and insight for the setup is gained from an $SU(3)$ symmetric approach, which we review in Appendix \ref{app:su3}.
 In Sec.\ \ref{sec:para} we discuss carefully the matching procedure of our parameters and identify the freedom in the parameter choices left by experimental uncertainties, mainly in the strangeness sector.
 Our main results are presented and discussed in Sec.\ \ref{sec:results}, which we have divided into a subsection on a few selected parameters sets, Sec.\ \ref{sec:4sets}, and a more general survey of the parameter space, Sec.\ \ref{sec:paraspace}, where we draw some parameter-independent conclusions.
 We give a summary and an outlook in Sec.\ \ref{sec:summary}.